By FWi staff

 Officially, Scotland can apply for regional export status 90 days after its last case of foot-and-mouth, on 28 August.

 But if Scotland was granted regional export status, it would have to close its borders to any stock from south of the border.

 This move has angered the National Beef Association, which described the move as “single-minded”, adding that border closure would inevitably force some mainline Scottish abattoirs to shut and threaten the premium available for Scottish cattle.

-Initial exports might be on a limited scale and confined to whole carcasses from pigs derived from, and slaughtered in, F&M "clean" areas throughout the UK, relieving the build-up of cull sows. *
+Initial exports might be on a limited scale and confined to whole carcasses from pigs derived from, and slaughtered in, foot-and-mouth “clean” areas throughout the UK, relieving the build-up of cull sows.